opendatasoft/ods-documentation/source/managing_account/02_managing_api_keys/managing_api_keys.rst

    :class: important

    API keys inherit all permissions granted to the user for which it has been created.
-   That's why users should be cautious with how they use API keys.
+   That's why you should be cautious with how they use API keys.

-   If you observe unauthorized usage of an API key, if an API key gets exposed or is unused, it is recommended to revoke it and create a new one.
+   If you observe unauthorized usage of an API key or if an API key gets exposed, it is recommended to contact Opendatasoft support to get help identifying and revoking leaked API keys.

 Generating an API key
 ---------------------